Contributors Dropdown icon

 As we mentioned in the start of the article, search impression share is a concept where you don’t need the absolute figure.
 Instead, you should be more focused on monitoring and reacting to long- and short-term trends.

 With that in mind, Funnel uses the percentage metrics provided by Google and estimates what the underlying metric to calculate the percentage is.
-This has a significant advantage when it comes to reporting: The resulting metric can be aggregated and becomes more easy to work with.
+This has a significant advantage when it comes to reporting: The resulting metric can be aggregated and becomes much easier to work with.

 To start reporting on search impression share in Funnel, do the following:

-4. Once the data has loaded, click the three dots next to the data source and select “show in Data Explorer.”
+5. Once the data has started loading, click the three dots next to the data source and select “show in Data Explorer.”

-We hope you found this guide and the reworked report type for search impression share for Google Ads helpful.
+We hope you found this guide regarding reporting on impression share for Google Ads helpful.
 If you have any questions or feedback, feel free to get in touch with our support team or your designated contact at Funnel.